FenixAlliance/APS.Core/README.md

   <img alt="GitHub Workflow Status" src="https://github.com/fenixalliance/ACL.Configuration/workflows/.NET/badge.svg">
 </p>

 The Alliance Business Platform is a Modular API Framework.
 It leverages .NET 5.0 with the best of REST, SignalR, GraphQl y gRPCto transact with the Alliance Business Model Schema (AMB).
 The Alliance Business Platform is an open-source and cross-platform framework for integrating next-generation functionalities into your applications.
-It allows you to build spectacular single-page apps using .NET and C# with or without of JavaScript.
+It allows you to build spectacular single-page apps using .NET and C# with or without JavaScript.
 ABP apps can connect and transact to the data layer (The Alliance Business Modal Schema) using any language through standard requests through the various GrPC, HTTP, and GraphQL Endpoints.

-Anyone can build on and extend The Alliance Business Platform trough ASP.NET + Angular / React (And pretty much any Framework), to capture additional business-specific scenarios.
+Anyone can build on and extend The Alliance Business Platform through ASP.NET + Angular / React (And pretty much any Framework), to capture additional business-specific scenarios.

 ## Alliance Business Portal (ABS Portal)